tidalmigrations/tidalmigrations.github.io/pages/tidal tools/getstarted.md

 Linux containers**.
 [Set up Docker for Windows to use Linux containers](/troubleshooting.html#docker-linux-containers).

+## Why Docker?
+You need to install Docker in order to complete the database analysis.
+This is because the analysis uses several system dependent software libraries, so by using Docker the analysis can use those libraries without you requiring to install the correct dependencies with the correct versions.

 ## Using Tidal Tools

 To get started, from a new terminal or Powershell prompt, simply run: